mauricionr/O365OnDocker/README.md

 # Office 365 Addins on Docker

-This example shows how to run office 365 addins using Docker containers
+This example shows how to run office 365 addins as microservices on Docker containers

 Below sections would be covered in this sample